kiringodhwani/CS50s-Introduction-to-Programming-with-Python-at-Harvard/Problem Set 5: Unit Tests/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 **fuel.py**: Prompts the user for a fraction, formatted as X/Y, wherein each of X and Y is an integer, and then outputs, as a percentage rounded to the nearest integer, how much fuel is in the tank.
 If, though, 1% or less remains, outputs E instead to indicate that the tank is essentially empty.
 And if 99% or more remains, outputs F instead to indicate that the tank is essentially full.
 If X or Y is not an integer, X is greater than Y, or Y is 0, instead prompts the user again.
-Contains two important functions, **convert()** and **gauge()**:
+Contains **convert()** and **gauge()**:

 - **convert()** expects a str in X/Y format as input, wherein each of X and Y is an integer, and returns that fraction as a percentage rounded to the nearest int between 0 and 100, inclusive.
 If X and/or Y is not an integer, or if X is greater than Y, then convert raises a ValueError.
 If Y is 0, then convert raises a ZeroDivisionError.
 - **gauge()** expects an int and returns a str that is: